-The Barbecue Foods You Should Not Share With Your Pet This Memorial Day
+The Barbecue Foods You Should Not Share With Your Pet This Holiday Weekend

 If your party is outside, it’s also important to keep an eye on your pet.
 Dogs can easily overheat, so make sure to provide them with plenty of shade, water and opportunities to go inside.

-By following these simple tips all your guests (two-legged and four-legged alike) are guaranteed to have a fun and safe Memorial Day.
+By following these simple tips all your guests (two-legged and four-legged alike) are guaranteed to have a fun and safe holiday weekend.